zew/go-questionnaire/README.md

 They could then be executed on the command line with the parameters as JSON file.

+* Finish pages and finish field should be harmonized

 ## About Go-App-Tpl

 * Go-Questionaire is based on Go-App-Tpl